ehren/ceto/README.md

 ### Less typing (at least as in your input device\*)

 This project uses many of the ideas from the wonderful https://github.com/lukasmartinelli/py14 project such as the implicit insertion of *auto* (though in ceto it's implict *const auto* for untyped locals and *const auto&* for untyped params).
-The very notion of generic python functions as C++ template functions is also largely the same (including our backend implementation).
+The very notion of generic python functions as C++ template functions is also largely the same.

 We've also derived our code generation of Python like lists as *std.vector* from the project.